Nodal pair density waves from a quarter-metal in crystalline graphene multilayers: Odd-parity pair-density-wave

 PDW ordering on honeycomb heterostructure results in a modulation of the superconducting amplitude with a periodicity of 2$\vec{K}$, which can only be accommodated within an enlarged unit cell containing six sites and nine bonds~\cite{roy-herbut:PDW, shi:PDWgraphene, sigrist:PDWgraphene}.
-As two low-energy sites $b_1$ and $a_2$ of BBLG constitute an emergent honeycomb lattice [Fig.~\ref{fig:lattice}(a)], the PDW assumes the profile of Kekul\'e pattern [Fig.~\ref{fig:lattice}(c)], similar to one on monolayer graphene.
-By contrast, two sets of low energy sites $b_1$ and $a_3$ residing on the bottom and top layers of the RTLG, respectively, constitute an effective prismlike lattice [Fig~\ref{fig:lattice}(b)].
-As a consequence RTLG harbors a \emph{columnar} PDW.
+As two low-energy sites $b_1$ and $a_2$ of BBLG constitute an emergent honeycomb lattice [see Fig.~\ref{fig:lattice}(a)], the PDW assumes the profile of a Kekul\'e pattern therein [see Fig.~\ref{fig:lattice}(d)], similar to the one in monolayer graphene~\cite{roy-herbut:PDW}.
+By contrast, two sets of low energy sites $b_1$ and $a_3$ residing on the bottom and top layers of RTLG, respectively, constitute an effective prismlike lattice [see Fig~\ref{fig:lattice}(b)].
+As a consequence, RTLG harbors a \emph{columnar} PDW [see Fig~\ref{fig:lattice}(e)].
 Nonetheless, in both systems the PDW preserves the 3-fold rotational symmetry.
-It should be noted that in contrast to pristine graphene, the PDW emerging from the spin and valley polarized QM of BBLG and RTLG looses the concept of valley exchange symmetry (even or odd)~\cite{roy-herbut:PDW}.
+Notice that in contrast to pristine graphene, the PDW emerging from a spin and valley polarized QM of BBLG and RTLG loses the concept of valley exchange symmetry (even or odd)~\cite{roy-herbut:PDW}.

-Finally we compute the reconstructed band structure of the QM in the presence of the PDW.
-Recall that external $D$-field produces trigonally warped annular Fermi surfaces in the normal state of the QM in both systems.
-See Fig.~\ref{fig:bands}(a) and (c).
-But, the Nambu doubling [Eq.~(\ref{eq:HNambu})] artificially doubles the number of bands.
-Due to the reversal of momentum the trigonal warping is opposite in the hole sector, yielding an artificial 6-fold symmetry of Nambu bands.
-With the onset of the PDW, while such annular Fermi surfaces get maximally gapped, it also produces six gapless Majorana-Fermi pockets.
-See Fig.~\ref{fig:bands}(b) and (d).
-Upon eliminating the double counting, we recognize that the inflated nodes of the PDW produce only three Majorana-Fermi pockets, connected via 3-fold rotations, as the paired state preserves the $C_3$ symmetry.
-See Fig.~\ref{fig:lattice}(d) and (e).
+To gain insights into the symmetry of the PDW state, especially unfolding its odd-parity nature and the fingerprint of the normal state band structure, next we project the $H^{j}_{\rm BdG}$ on to the conduction band, fostering Fermi rings under the assumption that $\mu>0$.
+In this process, we only focus on the intra-band component of $H_{\rm pair}$ and neglect its inter-band component.
+This step is microscopically justified as the effective attractive or pairing interaction exists only near the Fermi ring realized on the conduction or valence band.
+The corresponding technical details are shown in Appendix~\ref{append:banddiaginalization}.